ETOSPHERES-Labs/etopay-sdk/sdk/README.md

 #### Purchase transactions flow

 The purchase transaction is a process different than a swap or a wallet transaction.
 The purchase is a process of exchanging funds for underlying artefact.
 An artefact can be something promised between two parties like a photo, video, or a compliment on a photo, sensor data, services, licenses, etc...
 The SDK is only interested in creation, querying and confirmation of these purchase requests.
-The rest of the business logic flow is handled by the corresponding service in cryptpay infrastructure.
+The rest of the business logic flow is handled by the corresponding service in Cawaena infrastructure.
 The transfer of artefact can happen only after a successful execution of the purchase request.
 This information can be verified at all times by querying the status of the purchase request and the details of the purchase request.

 A purchase request can be created at any time and is unique per purchase.
 A purchase id is returned by the infrastructure to track this particular request.
 Currently, polling is used to wait for the purchase request to be valid.
 It can be invalid for multiple reasons, as defined in the infrastructure.
 In case the request turns out to be valid, then the details (supplemented by the infrastructure) are fetched and a confirmation is done through the sdk.